open-contracting/open-contracting.github.io/pages/work.md

 the current supply of data available.
 We welcome assistance on this, and will be posting more about how to participate soon.

-In 2013, we did an initial sprint of work looking at some existing open contracting data and identifying common themes among it.
-[More information]
+In 2013, we did an [initial sprint](/pages/notes/firstsprint.html) of work looking at some existing open contracting data and identifying common themes among it.

 ## Tools
 We need to start building out an ecosystem of tools to support the data standard.